Telangana State Road Transport Corporation: Premium services

-For the first time in the State, the TSRTC has introduced sleeper buses in its fleet for the convenience of passengers travelling long distances.
-TSRTC chairman Bajireddy Govardhan said that the sleeper buses were designed to bring state-of-the-art amenities to the passengers.

-These buses have been named ‘Lahari’.
-Passengers were urged to use these buses, which have been made available for the first time in the State, as an alternative to the services of private operators.
-Govardhan and TSRTC MD VC Sajjanar flagged off 10 new non-AC sleeper and sleeper-cum-seater buses in Hyderabad on Wednesday.The routes are from Hyderabad to Kakinada & Vijayawada currently.
+For the first time in the State, the TGSRTC has introduced sleeper buses(both A/c and Non-A/c) into its fleet for the convenience of passengers travelling long distances.
+These buses, which are AC sleeper are built on Ashok Leyland chassis and Non-A/c Sleeper cum seater are built on Eicher chassis.
+These buses have been named ‘Lahari’, which have been made available for the first time in the State, as an alternative to the services of private operators.

 Mid-level services

 Mid-level services are branded "Super Luxury", "Deluxe" and "Express".